-You’ve got Italian sausage, onion, soft bread cubes, and three types of Italian cheeses in here!
+This savory Italian-style breakfast casserole combines Italian sausage, onion, soft bread cubes, and three types of Italian cheeses!
 I cannot say enough about how delicious this casserole is, you will just have to try it for yourself!
 And of course, it’s easy to make and ready in less than an hour.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!